 Like any mother, mother cows want to snuggle, protect and feed their young.

 Instead, mother cows live in a Groundhog Day of unbearable grief.
 They are forcibly impregnated, frequently on something farmers call a “rape rack,” then have their babies taken from them over and over again.
 Often the separation occurs minutes after birth, and their milk is stolen from their udders for humans who like dairy pizza and ice cream.
 When their bodies give out at a young age, they, like their mothers and their mothers before them, are killed for hamburger or pet food.

 Their daughters become dairy cows.

 Their sons become veal.

-If you eat cheese, you are directly funding the veal industry.
+If you eat dairy cheese or ice cream, you are directly funding the veal industry.

-There’s video of workers shoving, dragging, and tossing baby calves; cows suffering from diarrhea and breathing difficulties without proper veterinary care; and cows being kicked and hit.
-Personally, my heart goes out to anyone who works with the animals in the meat, egg or dairy industries, because of the desensitization they experience in order to make a living.
+As a recent Mercy for Animals undercover investigation found, the misery runs deep: There’s video of workers shoving, dragging and tossing baby calves; cows suffering from diarrhea and breathing difficulties without proper veterinary care; and cows being kicked and hit.

-I wish everyone could see what I saw that day along the road, make the connection between the cheese, milk and ice cream they eat and the suffering of these gentle animals, and make a change that would greatly reduce the suffering of innocents in this world.
+I wish non-vegans could see what I saw that day along the road, make the connection between dairy and the immense suffering of these sweet motherless babies — and make a change that would greatly reduce the torture of innocents in this world.